BobAnkh/auto-generate-changelog/CONTRIBUTING.md

 The project has configured several automation check tools.
 Please wait a moment after your Pull Request submitted and deal with some issues according to the comments and details of check tools

-## Requirements for files of different languages
+## Conventions for files of different languages

-Files of different languages should be checked locally according to the following requirements
+Files of different languages should be checked locally according to the following conventions

 Commits should be made after all checks pass